 Estimating Benefits if GPO Applies

-The Social Security website provides a government pension offset calculator that will calculate your benefits after the relevant impact of the GPO.
-Other commercially available Social Security software calculators allow you to do even more detailed projections where you input your earnings history and pension estimates into the software.
-Several of the software packages are then designed to produce a claiming recommendation for you based on your personal situation.
+The Social Security website provides a government pension offset calculator that will estimate your benefits after the reduction by the GPO.
+Other commercially available Social Security software calculators allow you to do even more detailed projections where you put your earnings history and pension estimates into the software.
+Several of the software packages are designed to then produce for you a claiming recommendation based on your personal situation.